Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 15. Greenhills Beach in Cronulla

-Greenhills Beach is located next to Wanda Beach, north of Cronulla Beach, right in front of a new suburb with the same name.
-It’s the only dog-friendly beach in Sydney that is also ocean-facing.
+Greenhills Beach, located next to Wanda Beach north of Cronulla Beach, is Sydney’s only ocean-facing dog-friendly beach.
+It sits directly in front of a new suburb sharing the same name.

-Dogs can run around off-leash at Greenhills Beach before 10 am and after 4 pm every day.
-It does get busy there, but the beach is very well looked after, with lots of space for both dogs and their owners to spend some quality time.
+Dogs are allowed off-leash at Greenhills Beach before 10 am and after 4 pm daily.
+Despite its popularity, the beach is well-maintained and offers plenty of space for dogs and their owners to enjoy some quality time together.

 Check the Sutherland Shire Council website for more information.